maleckicoa/Disaster-Response-Project/README.md

 This Project is a classification engine that processes social messages in times of disaster.
 The algorithm classifies messages into more than 30 different categories based on their content.
 Each category represents a type of help/support which needs to be provided in times of disaster.
-The goal is to be able to quickly respond to a large amount of messages and provide adequate help in times of disaster.
+The goal is to be able to quickly respond to a large amount of messages and provide adequate help.

 ## Files
+Attached are two .csv files which contain the messages which are labeled into 36 different categries.
+Also

 ## Results